-The Braswell Administration Building, Pearsall Classroom Building, and Gravely Science Building complex houses administrative offices, faculty offices, classrooms, and science laboratories.
+The Braswell Administration Building encompasses the Pearsall Classroom Building (North) and Gravely Science Building (South).
+It houses administrative offices, faculty offices, classrooms and science laboratories.

 Hardee’s Student Union

-The Hardee’s Student Union Building houses the Blue and Gold Café, the BB&T Dining Room, the College Store, the Post Office, the Security Office, the Counseling Center, The Locke Career and Internship Center, and Student Affairs offices.
+The Hardee’s Student Union Building houses the Blue and Gold Cafeteria, the BB&T Dining Room, the University Store, the Post Office, the Security Office, the Counseling Center, The Locke Career and Internship Center and Student Affairs offices.